Disclosure: This trip was provided free of charge; all opinions are my own.

-While in Yountville, one of the activities that I really wanted to do was riding a hot air balloon over the valley.
-I found a company called Napa Valley Aloft and booked tickets for a sunrise ride with my wife and I. It was a great experience with beautiful views and a unique perspective, here is all the information.
+While in Yountville, one of the activities that I really wanted to do was ride a hot air balloon over the valley.
+I found a company called Napa Valley Aloft and booked tickets for a sunrise trip with my wife and I. It was a great experience with beautiful views and a unique perspective, here is all the information.

 - Location: 6525 Washington Sreet, Yountville, CA 94599

 Check in for the balloon ride took place at V Marketplace, right in the heart of Yountville.
 There is parking in the attached lot, and we arrived at the bright and early time of 6 AM to check-in.